 Reporting to OLG will be undertaken via SmartyGrants and will involve administrative reporting throughout the funding term.
-Any changes to the funded circumstances must be reported at least 10 business days prior to the next payment.
+Any changes to the funded circumstances must be reported to the department immediately.

 End of quarter

 Organisations will need to provide the following: